PGY2 Oncology Resident

 Evaluation of impact of utilizing a closed system transfer device for chemotherapy preparation and administration

-My project is determining the impact of choosing and implementing a closed-system transfer device (CSTD) system for chemotherapy preparation and administration at a large academic hospital.
-The project will involve piloting two products currently on the market and we will evaluate staff satisfaction, consequences on workflow, and cost.
+My project determined the impact of choosing and implementing a closed-system transfer device (CSTD) system for chemotherapy preparation and administration at a large academic hospital.
+The project involved piloting two products currently on the market and we will evaluate staff satisfaction, consequences on workflow and cost.

 Why did you choose to pursue a residency?